CiccioPatato90/rmse/README.md

 3. **Force Contiguous Backfilling**
    - Enforces contiguous resource allocation for all tasks
    - More strict version of contiguous backfilling
+   - Rejects jobs if contiguous allocation is not possible

+4. **First-Come-First-Served (FCFS)**
+   - Simple non-backfilling scheduler
+   - Executes jobs in strict submission order
+   - No preemption or backfilling

+5. **Execute-One-by-One**
+   - Executes exactly one job at a time
+   - Waits for the current job to complete before starting the next
+   - Simplest possible scheduling strategy

 ## Usage